antronerds/r2-tutorials/docs/Correlating_Genes.md

 -   "Map on pathway image", "Chromosome map", "Gene Ontology analysis", "Heatmap" have been explored in this tutorial.
--   "MakeMeATable" produces a txt file that is formatted for direct input into another data analysis tools such as  [TM4](https://webmev.tm4.org/#/about).
+-   "MakeMeATable" produces a txt file that is formatted for direct input into another data analysis tool such as  [TM4](https://webmev.tm4.org/#/about).
 -   "Save current selection as TXT file" produces a tab separated file containing the current analysis.
 In the header of such file all information is stored to be able to redo the analyses in the future.